Notre-Dame fire: Investigation

-On 16 April, the Paris prosecutor said there was no evidence of a deliberate act.
+On 16 April, the Paris prosecutor said that there was no evidence of a deliberate act, but the cause of the fire has not been proven yet.

 The fire has been compared to the similar 1992 Windsor Castle fire and the Uppark fire, among others, and has raised old questions about the safety of similar structures and the techniques used to restore them.
-Renovation works increase fire risk, and a police source reported they are looking into whether such work had caused this incident.

-The renovations presented a fire risk from sparks, short-circuits, and heat from welding (roof repairs involved cutting, and soldering lead sheets resting on timber).
-Normally, no electrical installations were allowed in the roof space because of the extreme fire risk.
-The roof framing was of very dry timber, often powdery with age.
-After the fire the architect responsible for fire safety at the cathedral acknowledged that the rate at which fire might spread had been underestimated, and experts said it was well known that a fire in the roof would be almost impossible to control.
+Renovation presents a fire risk from sparks, short circuits, and heat from welding (roof repairs involved cutting and soldering lead sheets resting on timber).
+Normally, no electrical material is allowed in the roof space because of the extreme fire risk.
+The roof framing was made of very dry timber, often powdery with age.
+After the fire, the architect responsible for fire safety at the cathedral acknowledged that the rate at which fire might spread had been underestimated, and experts said that it was well known that a fire in the roof would be almost impossible to control.

-Of the firms working on the restoration, a Europe Echafaudage team was the only one working there on the day of the fire; the company said no soldering or welding was underway before the fire.
+Of the firms working on the restoration, a Europe Echafaudage team was the only one working there on the day of the fire.
+The company claimed that no soldering or welding had occurred in the period just before the fire.
 The scaffolding was receiving electrical supply for temporary elevators and lighting.
-The roofers, Le Bras Frères, said it had followed procedure and that none of its personnel were on site when the fire broke out.
-Time-lapse images taken by a camera installed by them showed smoke first rising from the base of the spire.
+The roofing company Le Bras Frères claimed that it had followed procedure and that none of its personnel were on site when the fire began.
+Time-lapse images taken by a camera installed by the roofing company showed smoke first rising from the base of the spire.

-On 25 April, the structure was considered safe enough for entry of investigators, who unofficially stated that they were considering theories involving malfunction of electric bell-ringing apparatus, and cigarette butts discovered on the renovation scaffolding.
-Le Bras Frères confirmed its workers had smoked cigarettes, contrary to regulations, but denied that a cigarette butt could have started the fire.
+On 25 April 2019, the structure was considered safe enough for entry of investigators, who unofficially stated that they were considering theories involving malfunction of the electric bell-ringing apparatus and cigarette butts discovered on the renovation scaffolding.
+Le Bras Frères confirmed that its workers had smoked cigarettes, contrary to regulations, but denied that a cigarette butt could have started the fire.
 The Paris prosecutor's office announced on 26 June that no evidence had been found to suggest a criminal motive.

-The security employee monitoring the alarm system was new on the job, and was on a second eight-hour shift that day because his relief had not arrived.
-Additionally, the fire security system used confusing terminology in its referencing parts of the cathedral, which contributed to the initial confusion as to the location of the fire.
+The security employee monitoring the alarm system was new on the job, and was working a second eight-hour shift that day because his relief had not arrived.
+Additionally, the fire alarm system used to locate fires was labeled in a confusing manner, which contributed to the initial confusion about the location of the fire.

-As of September, determining the exact place in which the fire started was expected to take a great deal more time and work.
-By 15 April 2020, investigators believed "the fire to have been started by either a cigarette or a short circuit in the electrical system".
+By September, the determination of the exact origin of the fire started was expected to take a great deal more time and work.
+By 15 April 2020, investigators believed the fire "to have been started by either a cigarette or a short circuit in the electrical system".